 - You can also set the shutter speed to AUTO in the AUTO ISO programming menu.
-In this case, the camera sets a shutter speed approximately inverse to the lens’ focal length (i.e. a 35mm lens will have a minimum speed of around 1/40 second).
-This is a great technique for minimizing camera shake.
+In this case, the camera sets a shutter speed approximately inverse to the lens’ focal length (i.e., a 35mm lens will have a minimum speed of around 1/40 second).
+This is an excellent technique for minimizing camera shake.
 It also works with Fujifilm zoom lenses as you change the focal length.
-But keep in mind it may not be enough to freeze motion in front of you.
+But remember it may not be enough to freeze motion in front of you.
 This is only advisable for still life.

-There are so many different ways that you can utilize the Fujifilm AUTO ISO settings.
+You can utilize the Fujifilm AUTO ISO settings in many different ways.
 I’m not going to tell you that my way is the correct way, but rather just tell you how I have it set and my thought process behind it.

 The needs of a landscape photographer will be different than a street photographer.
 But this is how I do it now after some trial & error: